Mbekoe24/Instapic/README.md

 - Authentifcation using JWT will be implemented.

+- The User, Post and Photo table will be incoperated before all other features.

 - All  generic controller actions for full-CRUD (index, show, create, update, delete) will be completed.

 - For MVP, I will have all madditonaly logic/data in my  back-end implemented & linked to front-end my components.